 This subtitle may be cited as the “Revised Revenue and Local Reserves Amendment Act of 2024”.

 Sec.
-7232.
-To the extent that Fiscal Year 2024 local revenues certified in the June 2024, September 2024, and December 2024 quarterly revenue estimates exceed the local revenue estimate of the Chief Financial Officer dated February 29, 2024, excess local funds shall be deposited in the Fiscal Stabilization Reserve Account (“Account”) until the amount in the Account equals full funding as specified in section 47-392.02(j-1)(3) of the District of Columbia Official Code.Sec.
+7232. (a) To the extent that Fiscal Year 2024 local revenues certified in the June 2024, September 2024, and December 2024 quarterly revenue estimates exceed the local revenue estimate of the Chief Financial Officer dated February 29, 2024, excess local funds shall be set aside and reserved for the Fiscal Stabilization Reserve Account (“Account”) until the amount in the Account equals full funding as specified in section 47-392.02(j-1)(3) of the District of Columbia Official Code.

+(b) Subject to fiscal year-end close requirements, excess local funds set aside and reserved pursuant to subsection (a) of this section shall be deposited in the Account upon completion of the fiscal year-end close for publication in the Fiscal Year 2024 Annual Comprehensive Financial Report.

+Sec.
 7233.
 Section 47-392.02 of the District of Columbia Official Code is amended as follows:

 (a) Subsection (j-2)(3) is amended by striking the phrase “shall be equal to 8.33% of the General Fund operating budget” and inserting the phrase “shall be equal to 10% of the General Fund operating budget” in its place.